 Thanks for responding to me on Twitter!
 I love your blog and I noticed we write about a similar topic, although you focus on twenty-somethings while my audience extends to all multi-passionate millennials.

 I wanted to reach out and formally introduce myself.
 My name is Shelcy and I blog for multi-passionate millennials who want to make a career out of their interests.
 After graduating college, I was very frustrated with the career options I was told I could have and have since then decided to creatively carve my own path.
-This is mainly why I started my blog: //amillennialsguidetolife.com/
+This is mainly why I started my blog: http://amillennialsguidetolife.com/

 I’d love to know more about what inspired you to start blogging and what keeps you going!
 Since we both love helping people live a passionate life, I think there are ways in which we can collaborate.
 I’d love to further discuss the possibilities if you’re interested.
 Let me know if you have a moment sometime in the next 2-3 weeks.